virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

   2. Navigate to the "**Actions**" tab on GitHub.
   3. Locate the the latest workflow, titled **Merge pull request #(some number) from virtual-labs/dev** and click it to open.
   4. It will redirect to the **Summary** of the workflow.
 Click on **build** under **Jobs**.
 This will open steps of the build.
-  5. expand the Step titled **Run git clone --depth=1 https://github.com/virtual-labs/ph3-lab-mgmt** and inspect the build logs.
+  5. Expand the Step titled **Run git clone --depth=1 https://github.com/virtual-labs/ph3-lab-mgmt** and inspect the build logs.
 You will see the following error ```error: uncaughtException: Font metrics not found for font: .
 Error: Font metrics not found for font: .```
   6. To identify the file containing an unrecognized Unicode character: Open your browser and go to: https://virtual-labs.github.io/**_your-repo-name_/_your-repo-name_**/